awsdocs/iam-user-guide/doc_source/cloudtrail-integration.md

 ### Example SAML AWS STS API event in CloudTrail log file<a name="stscloudtrailexample_saml"></a>

 The following example shows a CloudTrail log entry for a request made for the AWS STS `AssumeRoleWithSAML` action\.
 The request includes the SAML attributes `CostCenter` and `Project` that are passed through the SAML assertion as [session tags](id_session-tags.md)\.
 Those tags are set as transitive so that they [persist in role chaining scenarios](id_session-tags.md#id_session-tags_role-chaining)\.
+The request includes the SAML attribute `sourceIdentity`, which is passed in the SAML assertion\.
+If someone uses the resulting role session credentials to assume another role, this source identity persists\.

 ```
 {